OpenShift SDN

 - ovs-subnet— Enabled by default.
 Creates a flat pod network, allowing all project pods to communicate.

-- ovs-multitenant— Separates the pods by the project.
-The applications deployed in a project can only communicate with pods deployed in the same project.
+- ovs-multitenant—Separates the pods by project.
+Applications deployed in a project can only communicate with pods deployed in the same project.

-- ovs-network policy— Provides fine-grained Ingress and egress rules for applications.
-This plugin can be more complex than the other two.
+- ovs-network policy: This plugin provides fine-grained Ingress and egress rules for applications.
+It can be more complex than the other two.

 - OpenShift ovs-subnet